-Whether a product meets the description found in the Surtax Order (i.e., applicable to goods subject to final safeguards) is determined by the importer and may be subject to confirmation by the Canada Border Services Agency.
+Whether a product meets the description found in the general import permits is determined by the importer and may be subject to confirmation by the Canada Border Services Agency.

 The Governor in Council may repeal or amend the Import Control List.